 Do you get nervous when it comes to making a pie crust?
 Well, calm those fears, there is no need to scared.
 Let's do this together!

-Crusts with all shortening are full of the flake but do not have a lot of flavor.
-This is not an option for most bakers looking for the best of both – an easy pie crust with flavor and flake!
+- Crusts with all shortening are full of the flake but do not have a lot of flavor.
+This is not an option for most bakers looking for the best of both - with flavor and flake!

-The dough for the Easy Pie Crust can be doubled to make 4 pie crusts and it will keep in the refrigerator a week.
+The dough for this recipe can be doubled to make 4 pie crusts and it will keep in the refrigerator a week.
 I have also frozen it for about a month and then thawed it in the fridge before using.

 Here's How I Roll and Shape My Easy Pie Crust